lijumjose/VIPMP/src/pages/docs/customer_account/three_year_commit.md

 # Manage Three-Year Commits

-Three-Year Commit (3YC) is a loyalty program that allows a customer to get a greater discount level as well as a price lock for 3 terms (the current term and 2 additional terms).
-The customer commits to a minimum quantity that they must purchase and maintain throughout the 3-year commitment period.
+Three-Year Commit (3YC) is a loyalty program that allows customers to get a greater discount level and a price lock for three terms (the current term and two additional terms).
+Customers commit to a minimum quantity they must purchase and maintain throughout the 3-year commitment period.

-It is important to use the Preview Order API to determine the correct discount level.
-Preview Order uses the customer’s 3YC commitment as well as any accepted commitment requests in order to return the Offer ID with the best discount.
+Using the Preview Order API to determine the correct discount level is important.
+Preview Order uses the customer’s 3YC commitment as well as any accepted commitment requests to return the Offer ID with the best discount.

 ## 3YC Workflows

-There are four ways that a customer can become enrolled in 3YC.
-In all scenarios, the customer is required to accept the commitment terms (the minimum quantities and commitment end date) in the Adobe Admin Console before receiving any discounts.
+There are four ways for a customer to enroll in 3YC.
+In all scenarios, the customer must accept the commitment terms (the minimum quantities and commitment end date) in the Adobe Admin Console before receiving any discounts.

 1. New Customer (partner-initiated): During customer creation, partners may set the requested minimum quantities, which would start the 3YC customer acceptance workflow after the account becomes active.
 API endpoints:
    - [POST Create Customer API](./index.md)